-51. (1)Whenever it appears to the Council that a person registered in terms of the Act 35 is or may be incapacitated as a result of disability or is or may be impaired, whether mentally or otherwise, to such an extent that - the Council must appoint a committee to conduct an inquiry in the prescribed manner.
-(2) If the Council after holding an inquiry finds the person registered in terms of the 45

-- (a) it would be detrimental to the public interest to allow him or her to continue to practise; - (b) he or she is unable to practise the profession with reasonable skill and safety; 40 or - (c) in the case of a learner, has become unfit to continue with the education programme,

-Act incapacitated or impaired as referred to in subsection (1), the Council may-

-- (a) allow that person to continue practising the profession and in the case of a learner to continue with the education programme under such conditions as it may think fit; or - (6) suspend that person for a specified period or stop that person from practising 50and, in the case of a learner, from continuing with his or her education and training programme.
+- 51. (1) Whenever it appears to the Council that a person registered in terms of the Act 20 is or may be incapacitated as a result of disability or is or may be impaired, whether mentally or otherwise, to such an extent that- - (a) it would be detrimental to the public interest to allow him or her to continue to practise; - (b) he or she is unable to practise the profession with reasonable skill and safety; 25 - (c) in the case of a learner, has become unfit to continue with the education programme, - the Council must appoint a committee to conduct an inquiry in the prescribed manner. - (2) If the Council after holding an inquiry finds the person registered in terms of the 30 Act incapacitated or impaired as referred to in subsection (1), the Council may- - (a) allow that person to continue practising the profession and in the case of a learner to continue with the education programme under such conditions as it may thirk fit; or - (b) suspend that person for a specified period or stop that person from practising and, in the case of a learner, from continuing with his or her education and training programme.

-(3) If a person referred to in subsection (2) applies for re-instatement, the Council must evaluate the person's ability to continue practising and may extend or withdraw the period of operation of the suspension.
-55

-(4) Section 49 must, with the necessary changes, apply in respect of a practitioner suspended in terms of subsection (2).

-(5) A practitioner registered under this Act who contravenes or fails to comply with the provisions of subsection (2)(a) or (b) is guilty of an offence.

-$(\mathbf{\delta})$ The committee referred to in subsection (1) may appoint persons with relevant expertise and experience as assessors to advise such committee.

-(7) For the purposes of this section "impairment" refers to a condition which renders 5 a practitioner incapable of practising nursing with reasonable skill and safety.
+- (3) If a person referred to in subsection (2) applies for re-instatement, the Council must evaluate the person's ability to continue practising and may extend or withdraw the period of operation of the suspension. - (4) Section 49 must, with the necessary changes, apply in respect of a practitioner suspended in terms of subsection (2). - (5) A practitioner registered under this Act who contravenes or fails to comply with the provisions of subsection (2)(a) or (b) is guilty of an offence. - (6)The committee referred to in subsection (1) may appoint persons with relevant 45 expertise and experience as assessors to advise such committee. - (7) For the purposes of this section "impairment" refers to a condition which renders a practitioner incapable of practising nursing with reasonable skill and safety.